cyh05040/Interactive-Lab-Hub/Final Project/README.md

 3. Video of someone using your project (or as safe a version of that as can be managed given social distancing)
 4. Reflections on process (What have you learned or wish you knew at the start?)

-## Teams

-You can and are not required to work in teams.
-Be clear in documentation who contributed what.
-The total project contributions should reflect the number of people on the project.

-Justin Liu jl4275

-Angus (Ting-Yu) Lin tl799

-Eric (Yen-Hao) Chen yc2645

 ## Examples